vmware-tanzu/community-edition/docs/site/content/docs/latest/headless-install.md

-Before going in to the various options for deploying in a headless environment, it may help to have a basic understanding of what steps are necessary when preparing a new management or standalone cluster deployment.
+Before going in to the various options for deploying in a headless environment, it may help to have a basic understanding of what steps are necessary when preparing for a management cluster deployment.

 There are two main steps the user interface performs: